Laura-Bullek/UNH-Week-One/README.md

 # UNH-Week-One
-Activities assigned in class during week one of UNH's web development program.
+Projects in class during week one of UNH's web development program.